bonitasoft/bonita-cloud-doc/md/SSOConfiguration.md

 # Single Sign-On Configuration

-To simplify the access to your Bonita applications and processes, you can request the setup of an Single Sign On authentification for Bonita Cloud.
+To simplify the access to your Bonita applications and processes, you can request the setup of a Single Sign On authentification for Bonita Cloud.

 Bonita Cloud currently supports SAML protocol.